iemaslan/Irems-Dice-Game/README.md

-# Irem's Dice Game
+# Irem's Dice Game🎲
 AIN1001 First Homework Assignment - A Game for Two Players (06/11/2022)

 **PREAMBLE**

 This is the first game I coded so it's very valuable to me.
-I can say the Turkish idiom "My first eye pain"
+I can say the Turkish idiom "İlk göz ağrım🥹❤️"